 - Do not use up volume quota: If you have more instance quota, you can always boot it from an ephemeral disk even if you don't have any volume quota left.

-- Are destroyed when the instance is terminated: This means if you want to temporarily delete an instance to free up some instance quota, you can’t without losing your data.
+- Are destroyed when the instance is terminated: This means you will loose your data if you want to delete an instance to free up some instance quota.

 Volume Boot Disks

 Volumes are a more permanent form of storage than ephemeral disks and can be used to boot from as well as a mountable block device.

 Volume boot disks are useful if you need an easy way to duplicate instances and back them up with snapshots, or if you need a more reliable storage solution for your instance than an ephemeral disk.
 If you use them, you should plan ahead so that you have enough quota for all of the instances you want to boot.